 No access to a pool?

-Instead using light weights [5-10 pounds] is good enough.
+Instead using light weights [5-10 pounds] is very beneficial.

 Keep it light so that your hip flexor doesn’t have to do any work.